Sheep-y/Attack-Improvement-Mod/README.md

 Some configurations are bundled with the mod.
 You may copy or rename a setting to `settings.json` to apply it.

 * `settings.default.json` - Out of box default.
+Game is subtly enhanced, such as lower roll correction, hit stepping and melee position unlock, flanking bonus, and critical hit on non-mechs.
-* `settings.spartan.json` - Enable diminishing modifier, more melee modifiers, more info display, enemy ammo balancing and jettison, and disables roll correction and streak breaker.
+* `settings.spartan.json` - Enable diminishing modifier, more bonus and penalties, through armour crit, crit reroll, enemy ammo balancing and jettison, and disables roll correction and streak breaker.
+* `settings.fix-enhance.json` - Only enable game fixes and user interface enhancements for an improved vanilla experience.
+Game mechanic is not changed beyond bug fixes.
 * `settings.fix-only.json` - Only enable game fixes for a bug-free vanilla experience.
 Enhancements need to be enabled manually.
-* `settings.log-only.json` - Disable all features except attack log, which is also enabled in other presets but this has a higher archive cap.
+* `settings.log-only.json` - An old preset that should be deleted.
+Use fix-only instead.

 Note that `settings.json` is auto-managed.
-Old settings will be upgraded and removed, out of range settings will be corrected, and the formats and comments are fixed.
+Old settings will be upgraded and removed, out of range settings will be corrected, and the formats and comments cannot be changed.
 You can only change setting values.

-Unlike many simpler mods, this mod is designed to run as fast as it can be, so don't worry about performance.
+This mod is designed to run as fast as it can be.
-Disabled features won't slow down the game and does not modify any code, and normally slow features are usually cached or optimised.
+Disabled features won't slow down the game and does not modify any code, and heavy calculations are cached or optimised.

 Because of high number of features and flexibility, bugs may slip through tests.
 Please report them on [GitHub](https://github.com/Sheep-y/Attack-Improvement-Mod/issues) or [Nexus](https://www.nexusmods.com/battletech/mods/242?tab=bugs).